 My research is focused on understanding how ties to external organizations and stakeholders (e.g., affiliated nonprofit organizations, governments, faculty, and trustees) affect the behaviors and output of higher education organizations (HEOs) with an emphasis on how these ties, and their effects, change over time.
 I am currently working on two primary research projects.

-First, I am continuing the work I began with Dr. Sheila Slaughter and Dr. Barrett J. Taylor while I was at UGA.
+First, I am continuing the work I began with Dr. Sheila Slaughter and Dr. Barrett J. Taylor while I was at the Institute of Higher Education at the University of Georgia.
 We are using a mixed methods approach to understand how elite research universities are tied to the larger economy via their trustees, how this has changed from 1975 to 2015, and the consequences of these ties for universities.
 Preliminary findings from this work show that trustees serve as boundary spanners connecting universities to external organizations and the larger economy and that these ties have substantial consequences for these institutions in a number of areas including their identity, institutional stratification, and institutional conflict of interest.

 Second, I am working on a separate three year NSF funded project with Dr. Erin Leahey, my Co-PI, to understand university commitments to interdisciplinary research (IDR) and their consequences for research universities.
-Specifically, we are developing a multi-dimensional measure of universities’ commitment to IDR to determine how universities' levels of commitment differ.
-In addition we are beginning to evaluate how external influences and internal pressures are related to differences in how universities nationwide vary in their commitment to IDR.
-Future work will also assess the consequences of universities’ IDR commitment levels for their prestige, productivity, and financial well-being.
+Specifically, we are developing a multi-dimensional measure of universities’ commitment to IDR to determine how universities' levels of commitment to IDR differ.
+In addition we are currently working on two papers.
+The first evaluates how external influences and internal pressures are related to differences in how universities nationwide vary in their commitment to IDR.
+The second paper assess the consequences of universities’ IDR commitment levels for their prestige, productivity, and financial well-being.

 Barringer, S. N. (2016).
 The changing finances of public higher education organizations: Diversity, change and discontinuity.
 Research in the Sociology of Organizations, 46, 223-263.
 (Link)